GaurisankarJ/MedicHive-Backend/documentation/user.api.md

 ***

 ### RESET PASSWORD FOR FORGOT PASSWORD
->  Handle changing password of an user account for forgot password.
+>  Handle changing password of a user account for forgot password.
 * **URL**
   /users/forgot/:secret
 * **Method:**